-The Kutna Hora bone church is definitely among the more unusual churches we’ve visited.
+The bone church is definitely among the more unusual churches we’ve visited.

-Once we got to Kutna Hora, we visited the bone church.
+Once we got to the town, we immediately visited the bone church.
 It was winter and the cemetery was coated in a couple of inches of fresh snow.

 Inside, we were greeted by human bones everywhere.
 The bones are put together into various decorations, such as a chandelier featuring every bone in the human body, and large bone piles arranged in the four corners of the church.

 Having been to catacombs from Peru to Paris, we were expecting a lot more bones and the site to be much bigger.
 Although the site is smaller than we imagined, the intrigue of the unusual, artistic arrangements gives you something to ponder everywhere you look.

 After the Bone Church, we crossed the main street and saw the Cathedral of Assumption of Our Lady.
 This is a much more modern and architecturally colder building, rebuilt in the Baroque style and consecrated in 1905.
 Despite being part of the Sedlec UNESCO World Heritage Site, we found this church to be skippable.